JoinColony/colonyNetwork/docs/interfaces/votingreputation.md

 |_siblings|bytes32[]|The siblings of the proof

-### ▸ `failingExecutionAllowed(uint256 _motionId):bool allowed`
+### ▸ `failingExecutionAllowed(uint256 _motionId):bool _allowed`

 Return whether a motion, assuming it's in the finalizable state, is allowed to finalize without the call executing successfully.

 *Note: We are only expecting this to be called from finalize motion in the contracts.
-It is marked as public only so that the frontend can use it.*
+It is marked as external only so that the frontend can use it.*

 **Parameters**